 The Recipe is next!

 But remember, you can scroll past the recipe to learn a bunch more about my Buffalo Chicken Dip Obsession.
-Plus wine parings!!
+Plus wine pairings!!
 The recipe is listed again at the end – so you don’t have to come all the way back up here!!
 Unless you want to 🙂

 Close-up of buffalo chicken dip with a scoop taken out, showing creamy texture and a celery stick dipped into the hot, cheesy surface.